Why the Ohio Amblyope is Important to You and Your Patients

 - If the child is being patched for amblyopia and wears glasses, they can also receive free cloth patches available upon request (limits apply) and with the approval of the child’s eye doctor.

-If parents sign-up for Premier Services, they will receive:
+If parents sign-up for Compliance Assistance, they will receive:

 - Periodic newsletters/email blasts from the Ohio Amblyope Registry, including articles about amblyopia, hints for effective patching, research reports and other useful information.
 The newsletters also contain information about the free patches program and information from the Ohio Department of Health.